States in Motion

 National Center for Education Statistics

 - Common Core of Data, Current expense of instruction

 - Current expenditures for instruction, K-12 (2011-2013 only)

-Side note about K-12 expenditure data.
-There are many different ways this data is collected and computed, each with varying levels of detail and methodologies.
-We decided to use the Common Core of Data, even though the information is several years old, because of our relative confidence in, and thoroughness of, the data over time.
-The National Education Association, which is often cited, bases most recent years’ data on estimates that it subsequently adjusts.
+Note on K-12 expenditures: This data is collected and computed several ways.
+We chose to use the Common Core of Data, even though the information is several years old, because of our relative confidence in, and thoroughness of, the data over time.
+The National Education Association, which is often cited, bases most recent data on estimates that it subsequently adjusts.

-States in Motion was conceived by Jeff Camp, who made it available to EdSource for wider distribution and comment.
-Camp heads up the education work of Full Circle Fund, a nonprofit volunteer organization with contributing members from throughout the Bay Area.
-He also designed Ed100, which offers a set of primers about education in California; it’s particularly useful for parents seeking a short course on the state’s new funding and governing systems.
+States in Motion was conceived by Jeff Camp, who designed Ed100, which offers primers for parents on education in California.
 We also thank Jonathan Kaplan, senior policy analyst for the California Budget and Policy Center, for his advice on assembling the data.

 We have provided code for each chart to allow for easy embedding on other websites, which you can find by clicking on Embed Chart.
 We welcome your suggestions on other topics and data to explore.